Ricosaur/Tippeliga-simulator/README.md

 - **Club name spellings:** `NAME_MAP` in `R/fetch_data.R` maps FA export spellings ("Sandefjord Fotball", "Sarpsborg 08") to canonical names.
 Add a line there if a newly promoted club needs it.
-- **European congestion** is not modelled (relevant for Bodø/Glimt's deep runs).
+- **European congestion** is not modelled.
 Add a fatigue term to the expected-goals calc in `R/model.R` if you want it.